cu29

 Copper in virtual action

-Here is Copper in action driving a simulation of the same robot with Bevy (Game Engine in Rust) and Avian3d (Physics Engine in Rust)
+Here is robot developed with Copper in action driving its digital twin in a simulation environment with Bevy (Game Engine in Rust) and Avian3d (Physics Engine in Rust)

 $ cargo install cu-rp-balancebot